SeldonIO/tempo/docs/examples/metaflow/README.md

-# Metaflow with Tempo Example
+# End to End ML with Metaflow and Tempo

 We will train two models and deploy them with tempo within a Metaflow pipeline.
 To understand the core example see [here](https://tempo.readthedocs.io/en/latest/examples/multi-model/README.html)